 Explore Downtown Oranjestad

-We took the bus from our hotel to Oranjestad, the capital city of Aruba.
-Here you can walk around to explore on your own or learn about the city from a tour guide.
+We took the bus from our hotel to Oranjestad, the capital of Aruba.
+Here, you can explore on your own or learn about the city from a tour guide.
 Oranjestad also has tons of local and luxury stores for shopping.

 Visit San Nicolas

-San Nicolas is Aruba’s second-largest city and old capital which offers historic buildings, shops, restaurants, and bars.
+San Nicolas is Aruba’s second-largest city and old capital, offering historic buildings, shops, restaurants, and bars.
 If you’re a fan of street art, there are a number of art murals here to view.

 Take a Romantic Sunset Sail

-Our sunset cruise with Jolly Pirate was within walking distance from our hotel and sailed from Palm Beach to Eagle Beach where cruisers enjoyed the views, music, and unlimited alcoholic and nonalcoholic drinks.
+Our sunset cruise with Jolly Pirate was within walking distance from our hotel.
+It sailed from Palm Beach to Eagle Beach, and cruisers enjoyed the views, music, and unlimited alcoholic and nonalcoholic drinks.
 Jumping off the boat for a nice swim is optional.

 Visit the Private Islands